music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 which results in `1..a2.&.1..a2.&.`.
 While the addition of the backbeat/four-on-the-floor gives us a `2` that helps with our **timing** metric, the overall **emphasis** of this rhythm is not the same as a WCS triple step.
-The normally-dominant `2` is overshadowed by the `2&`, while `1` takes over as the longest, and thus most emphasized note.
-This a rhythm I would expect for Samba or Zouk, but not West Coast Swing.
+The normally-dominant `2` is overshadowed by the `2&`, while `1` takes over as the longest and most emphasized note.
+This a rhythm I would expect for Samba or Zouk, but not for West Coast Swing.

-The tresillo + backbeat rhythm exemplifies how note duration and fast->slow transitions can emphasize different notes in the music, as mentioned earlier.
-The longest note in a tresillo + backbeat is the `1` (with a duration 3/4ths of beat), but the fast->slow transition occurs in the `a2`.
+The tresillo + backbeat rhythm exemplifies how note duration and fast->slow transitions can emphasize different notes in the music, as mentioned [earlier](#rhythm-in-west-coast-swing).
+The longest note in a tresillo + backbeat is the `1` (taking 3/4ths of a beat), but the fast->slow transition occurs in the `a2->2`.

 To summarize the **timing** metric:

-> "The timing of the rhythm in the music should be compatible with the timing of a basic triple ste".
+> "The timing of the rhythm in the music should be compatible with the timing of a basic triple step".

 ## Conclusion